Hurricane Irma slams into Caribbean as Florida awaits storm

 Hurricane watches may be issued for parts of South Florida and the Keys on Thursday.

-Many Floridians spent Wednesday stocking up on food or making plans to head inland, and in some cases were leaving gas stations out of fuel and stores without needed supplies.
+Many Floridians spent Wednesday stocking up on food or making plans to head inland.

-Katherine Pina said four stores she visited in Fort Lauderdale were out of bottled water.
-She said she saw one man reselling jugs of water for $5.

-"People are doing an opportunity to get some money, I guess," she said.

 In Broward County, which includes Fort Lauderdale and other cities north of Miami, a mandatory evacuation will go into effect at noon Thursday for some areas, Mayor Barbara Sharief said.
 The evacuation zone includes low-lying areas.